Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Wake Forest's 10 games this year, it has six wins against the spread.

-- When Wake Forest totals more than 310.0 yards, the team is 6-4 against the spread and 9-1 overall.
+- When Wake Forest churns out more than 310 yards, the team is 6-4 against the spread and 9-1 overall.

 - This year the Demon Deacons have 12 turnovers, one fewer than the Tigers have takeaways (13).